avithoulkai/515_Project_adv6/README.md

 ## How to Use

-1. Open the notebook in Google Colab: https://colab.research.google.com/drive/1BDLvw5ucTPo_IeVRMfiKFcWMu3EPZobK?usp=sharing
+1. Open the notebook in Google Colab (NOTE you must be signed in to your UIUC account): https://colab.research.google.com/drive/1BDLvw5ucTPo_IeVRMfiKFcWMu3EPZobK?usp=sharing

 2. Follow the instructions in the notebook to run the code.